zum Inhalt springen

 Workshop: “Energy and Popular Culture”

-Organized by Jun.-Prof. Dr. Judith Rauscher (U of Cologne), Dr. Victoria Herche (U of Cologne), Verena Wurth (U of Cologne) in collaboration with the “Network for Energy and Literature”
+Organizers: Jun.-Prof. Dr. Judith Rauscher (U of Cologne), Dr. Victoria Herche (U of Cologne), Verena Wurth (U of Cologne), in collaboration with the “Network for Energy and Literature”

-In this workshop, we want to venture into the field of the Energy Humanities and discuss how different kinds of energy, the materials that hold and release them, and the infrastructures and institutions that distribute them are represented in American popular cultural products.
-We aim to investigate how petroleum and other fossil fuels, nuclear power, and renewable energies shape narratives about social and ecological relations in different media and of different epochs.
-We welcome analyses of works of ‘Energy Fiction’ in literature and visual media with cognizant/ visible depictions of energy sources (think King Coal [1917], Dune [1965], The World is Not Enough [1999], Chernobyl [2019]), be they celebratory, comical, serious, melancholic, or tragic.
-In the spirit of Patricia Yaeger’s ‘energy unconscious’, we also invite contributions about more banal or obscured manifestations of energy, and explorations of the uses of energy metaphors in literature, culture, and media.
+In this workshop, we ventured into the field of the Energy Humanities and discussed how different kinds of energy, the materials that hold and release them, and the infrastructures and institutions that distribute them are represented in American popular cultural products.
+We investigated how petroleum and other fossil fuels, nuclear power, and renewable energies shape narratives about social and ecological relations in different media and of different epochs.
+We welcomed analyses of works of ‘Energy Fiction’ in literature and visual media with cognizant/ visible depictions of energy sources (think King Coal [1917], Dune [1965], The World is Not Enough [1999], Chernobyl [2019]), be they celebratory, comical, serious, melancholic, or tragic.
+In the spirit of Patricia Yaeger’s ‘energy unconscious’, we also invited contributions about more banal or obscured manifestations of energy, and explorations of the uses of energy metaphors in literature, culture, and media.

 Organizers: Dr. Stephen Rust (U of Oregon), Verena Wurth (U of Cologne)